-• Standard.
+Standard.
 See Perform a Sample Analysis on page 6 - 13.

-In Standard mode, the system performs nitrogen, or similar gas, analyses at 77 K. All analyses must use the same gas.
+In Standard mode, the system performs nitrogen or similar gas analyses.
+All analyses must use the same gas.
 Samples can be removed and added to any of the ports without disturbing the analyses being performed on other ports.

-• High Throughput.
+■ High Throughput.
 See Perform a High Throughput Analysis on page 6 - 16.

-In High Throughput mode, up to six nitrogen, or similar gas, analyses are started together.
+In High Throughput mode, up to six nitrogen, or similar gas, analyses are started simultaneously.
 All analyses must use the same analysis gas and the same Psat gas, which may be different from the analysis gas.
 Once a set is started, no other samples can be started until the set is complete.
 The data collection is done in parallel.
 This mode also supports measured freespace.

-• Krypton.
+■ Krypton.
 See Perform a Krypton Analysis on page 6 - 17.

-In Krypton mode, the analyses are started together.
-Port 2, 4, or 6 (depending on system configuration) is used to store Krypton for dosing.
+In Krypton mode, the analyses are started simultaneously.
+Krypton may be dosed from the last sample ports (port 6).
 The data collection is done sequentially - one analysis starts and completes before the next is started.

-• Micropore.
+■ Micropore.
 See Perform a Micropore Analysis on page 6 - 20.

-In Micropore mode, up to six analyses are started together.
+In Micropore mode, up to six analyses are started simultaneously.
 Once a set is started, no other samples can be started until the set is complete.